magore/hp85disk/README.md

    * HP Part# 59401-90030
    * See Documents folder

-## Tutorial Description of The Hewllet Packard Interface Bus
+## Tutorial Description of the Hewlett Packard Interface Bus
    * ("HP-IB Tutorial" is the short form used in the project)
    * <http://www.hpmemory.org/an/pdf/hp-ib_tutorial_1980.pdf>
    * Printed January 1983